attarmau/StyleCLIP/README.md

 # FastMCP_RecSys
 This is a CLIP-Based Fashion Recommender with MCP.

-Here is the folder structure of the project:
+# Folder Structure
 ```
 /project-root
 │